What Is This All About???

 say once again that the puishment should fit the crime.
 But I can be lenient -

 death by lethal injection is fine.
-One drug to knock them out (so what if the
+One drug to put them to sleep (so what if

 should be good enough for society.
 And it shouldn't take 20 years to exact